pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

  az aks get-credentials -n $AKS_CLUSTER_NAME -g $RG
  ````

-#### Create service account
+### 4.2.8 Create Service Account

 The service account should exist in the frontend namespace, because it's the frontend service that will use that service account to get the credentials to connect to the (redis) backend service.

+> [!Note]
-> **_!
-Note:_** Instead of creating kubenetes manifest files, we will create them on the commandline like below.
+> Instead of creating kubenetes manifest files, we will create them on the commandline like below.
 I a real life case, you would create manifest files and store them in a version control system, like git.

 First create the frontend namespace